ranagh00/HR-Database-Management-System/README.md

+## Data Insertion Overview
+This script effectively populates the HR database schema with test data, ensuring that the relationships and constraints between tables are properly utilized.
+Below is a summary of the key components and their integrity:

+1.**Departments Table**

+Populates with 10 departments, each linked to a ManagerID.

+Example:

+HR is managed by EmployeeID 1.

+IT is managed by EmployeeID 3.

+2. **Employees Table**

+Populates with 10 employees across various departments.

+Salaries are assigned with non-negative values as per the CHECK constraint.

+Example:

+John Doe is in Department 1 (HR) with a salary of 50,000.

+3. **Instructors Table**

+Populates with 10 instructors, each with a first and last name.

+Example:

+Sarah Johnson and James Smith are instructors.

+4. **TrainingCourses Table**
+Populates with 10 courses linked to instructors by InstructorID.

+Date fields utilize TO_DATE for proper formatting.

+Example:

+"Leadership Skills" is taught by Instructor 1 (Sarah Johnson) from 2023-11-05 to 2023-11-07.

+5. **LeaveRequests Table**

+Populates with 5 leave requests associated with employees via EmployeeID.

+Includes status values (Pending, Approved) as constrained by the CHECK constraint.

+Example:

+EmployeeID 1 (John Doe) has an "Approved" leave request from 2023-10-10 to 2023-10-14.

 ## How to Use
 1. Run the `DDL/CreateTables.sql` file to create the schema.
 2. Use the `DML` scripts to populate and modify (insert-delete) data.